Medical school: Cambodia

-All Medical graduates must complete Thesis Defense and pass the National Exit Exam ប្រឡងចេញថ្នាក់ជាតិក្នុងវិស័យសុខាភិបាល to become either GPs or Medical or Surgical Specialists.
+All Medical graduates must complete a thesis defense and pass the national exit exam (ប្រឡងចេញថ្នាក់ជាតិក្នុងវិស័យសុខាភិបាល) to become a GP or a medical or surgical specialist.

 China

 Medical education is normally a five-year Bachelor degree, including a one-year internship (or clinical rotation, during which students are actively involved in patient care) before the final degree is awarded.
 Although some medical schools run three-year programs, hospitals tend to recruit physicians who have graduated from five-year programs.
 Students who graduate from medical school must work 1–3 years in a university-affiliated hospital, after which the student is eligible to take the National Medical Licensing Examination (NMLE) for physician certification, which is conducted by the National Medical Examination Center (NMEC).
 Candidates who pass are certified as physicians by the Ministry of Health.
 Clinical specialization usually involves a two-or three-year Master degree.
 Acceptance is based on the national entrance examination used for all universities.
 In all over China, the Bachelor of Medicine and Bachelor of Surgery (MBBS) Degree courses have been always taught in Chinese medium.
 There are a few colleges that teach in English and accept foreign medical students.
 Some of those universities have increased their course duration to 6 years.
 The degree conferred is known as Bachelor of Clinical Medicine (BCM).